-Management Contracts, Contract Notices and TUPE
+Management Contracts, Contract and Contractor Notices and TUPE

 Under s91 a management contract is a contract between an existing manager of the premises (manager party) and another person (contractor party) Any existing management contract is one that subsists immediately before the determination date (where there is no dispute about entitlement) or is entered into during the period beginning with the determination date and ending with the acquisition date.

 The RTM company will either continue with the services of the existing contractors or tender for new ones.
-Whilst those contractors need to be provided with enough notice of the impending transfer of management it does not fall to the RTM company to notify them – under s92 this remains the responsibility of the current landlord.
+Whilst those contractors need to be provided with enough notice of the impending transfer of management it does not fall to the RTM company to tell them – under s92 this remains the responsibility of the current landlord.
 If he agrees that the RTM Company has the right to take over then it is his duty to serve 2 types of notice – a contract notice and a contractor notice.

 The contract notice has to be served on the RTM Company and include the following information: